tango4j/usc_cs566_project/README.md

 ### Motivation

 The rise of deep neural-network based approaches has significantly improved natural dialog with machines in the past few years.
-While conditional generative models have been successfully deployed in image/video applications, there is still much that can be done with generative language models such as VAE[1] in text and language applications.
+While conditional generative models have been successfully deployed in image/video applications, there is still much that can be done with generative language models such as VAE[1] and GPT2[3][4] in text and language applications.

 ### Goal of this project